serapolis/NewKubikatCatcher/README.md

 ##### amd64

-Run the code in the bash that you've launched before:
+Run the code in the bash terminal that you've launched before:

 `` chmod +x ./Mac_x64_run.sh ``